hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 $ cd unix_lesson/raw_fastq/
 ```

 had the same effect - it took us to the `raw_fastq` directory.
 But, instead of specifying the full path (`/Users/marypiper/unix_lesson/raw_fastq`), we specified a *relative path*.
 In other words, we specified the path **relative to our current working directory**.
+This relative path would not work if we were in a different folder (one which did not contain unix_lesson/raw_fastq within it).
+The full path will always work no matter where you are in your directory.

 **A full path always starts with a `/`, a relative path does not.**